-The ghats dotted with temples, the maze of alleys along the ghats, what ever Varanasi has is enough to attract the visitor again and again.
+The ghats dotted with temples, the maze of alleys along the ghats, whatever Varanasi has is enough to attract the visitor again and again.
 The city which did not die even after being plundered many times in is a true sense a fascinating area to wander around.

 Durga Temple: Built in the 8th century, the Durga temple is one of the most important temples in Varanasi.
 This temple is built in Nagara Style.
 The shikhara of the temple is formed by many small spires which are built one on top of the other.

 Bharat Mata Temple: This temple is dedicated to Mother India.
 Just one kilometer from the Varanasi station.
 The temple is built in the Mahatma Gandhi Kashi Vidyapeeth which was built by Babu Shiv Prasad Gupt.
 This temple was inaugurated by Mahatma Gandhi in 1936 so that the citizens could respect Mother India in statue form.
 The statute is built in marble.
-The statue is a replica of undivided India in three dimension which has the mountains, plains and oceans in right proportion.
+The statue is a replica of undivided India in three-dimension which has the mountains, plains, and oceans in right proportion.

 Tulsi Manas Temple: This temple is dedicated to Lord Rama.
-The temple is built in the place where Goswami Tulsidas composed the epic ‘Ramacharitramanas’ which provides us with detailed description of the history and deeds of Lord Rama.
+The temple is built in the place where Goswami Tulsidas composed the epic ‘Ramacharitramanas’ which provides us with a detailed description of the history and deeds of Lord Rama.
 Tulsi Manas Temple was constructed by a philanthropist family in 1964.

-Nepali Temple: The King of Nepal had built this temple on Lalita ghat in Nepali style.
+Nepali Temple: The King of Nepal had built this temple on Lalita ghat in the Nepali style.
 The Nepali temple is also called the ‘Kathwala temple’.
 The temple has some magnificent woodwork.
 Tourist from all over the world come just to see this temple which has no comparison with any other temple in India.

 The workers who carved this temple out were brought from Nepal.
 The wood used in the temple is also found in Nepal.
 The specialty of this wood is that termites do not eat this wood.

 This museum gives an insight into the grandeur which once prevailed in the fort.
 On the Ramnagar Pandav road is a beautiful Durga temple.
-This temple has very delicate and intricate carving done on stone.
+This temple has a very delicate and intricate carving done on stone.
 These carvings are worth giving a look.

-Bharat Kala Museum: The Kashi Hindu university has a museum which has a very rich collection of precious and rare historical artifacts, statues, pictures, paintings and manuscripts.
-This small but very well maintained museum gives an over view of the ancient city of Varanasi.
+Bharat Kala Museum: The Kashi Hindu university has a museum which has a very rich collection of precious and rare historical artifacts, statues, pictures, paintings, and manuscripts.
+This small but very well maintained museum gives an overview of the ancient city of Varanasi.
 Entry in the museum is free but check out the timings.